 The fusion of $ s $ particles turns out to be identical to that of the $ e $ particles discussed above: they are their own antiparticles so that $ s\otimes s=\one $.
 Here $\one$ is the trivial particle, an end of trivial string formed by product of identity operators.
 To see this fact, we consider the product of two semi-infinite strings as in \eqn{e2=1}.

-where we use $ O_{-\infty} $ and $ O_{i} $ to indicate local symmetric operators at $ -\infty $ and near site $ i $, respectively.
-Note that a local symmetric operator represents a trivial particle $\one$.
-A graphical proof of this is shown below.
+where we use $ O_{-\infty} $ to represent a local symmetric operator at $ -\infty $ of the type $ Z_j Z_{j+1} $ (see section \ref{aZ2ch}).
+Note that such a local symmetric operator represents a trivial particle $\one$, so we can ignore it.
+A graphical representation of this is shown below.